Pradnya1314/CodeTech_Task1/README.md

-# CodTech Internship - Task 1
- Weather Forecast API Integration and Data Visualization
+ ## Weather Forecast API Integration and Data Visualization

 ## Objective
 To integrate a real-time API using Python and visualize the data using a graphing library.